madmurphy/not-autotools/README.md

 advantage of not slowing down the project's evolution, and backward incompatible changes do not break existing packages.

+Finally, a further subtle difference is that the **Not Autotools** macros compared to the **Autoconf Archive** macros on average rely on the m4 preprocessor more than they rely on the shell.
+This means that whenever is possible the expansions of **Not Autotools** macros will leave only literals in the `configure` script generated, without much shell code.
+This should guarantee a wide compatibility between different platform.

 A way to think of the **Not Autotools** project is as “a possible staging laboratory for the **Autoconf Archive**”.
 Here the macros often change radically, or even disappear, without caring too much for backward